I'm Flaco Zacarías, a freelance web designer living in Berlin and working for clients across Europe and USA.

 Website for the argentinian branch of Doctors Without Borders.
 Argentina, 2008.
 See Website

-In the last years I've worked with artists, gamers, job recruiters, educators, bloggers, designers, developers, agencies, doctors, small businesses and industry leaders to design and develop their websites or apps.
+In the last years I've worked with media networks, musicians, artists, educators, designers, developers, agencies, small businesses and industry leaders to design and develop their websites or apps.

 I collaborated with them in UX, web design, HTML5, CSS3, mobile apps, project managing and development, Sometimes in only one of those fields, other times in all at the same time.